-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Listed or eligible for listing in the California $\bowtie$ Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k)?
-1 3311 11323 2232 234 2541011 202011(II)
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k)?

-&lt;sup>120 Individuals and/or organizations contacted include the Amah Mutsun Tribal Band of Mission San Jual Bautista, Costanoan Rumsen Carmel Tribe, Indian Canyon Mutsun Band of Costanoan, Muwekma Ohlone Indian Tribe of the SF Bay Area, The Ohlone Indian Tribe, and the Qukasche Indian Tribe/Eschom Valley Band.
+&lt;sup>110 Individuals and/or organizations contacted include the Amah Mutsun Tribal Band of Mission San Jual Bautista, Costanoan Rumsen Carmel Tribe, Indian Canyon Mutsun Band of Costanoan, Muwekma Ohlone Indian Tribe of the SF Bay Area, The Ohlone Indian Tribe, and the Qukasche Indian Tribe/Eschom Valley Band.

-A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources

-Code Section 5024.1?
-In applying the criteria set forth in subdivision (c) of Public Resources

-Code Section 5024.1, the lead agency shall consider the significance of the resource to a

-California Native American tribe.
+2) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1?
+In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

-Impact TCR-1:

-The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k).
+Impact TCR-1:The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k).
 (Less than Significant Impact)

-As documented in Section 4.18.1.2 Existing Conditions, the Archeological Resources Assessment found that there are no historic or prehistoric archaeological sites within or adjacent to the project site.
+As documented in Section 4.18.1.2 Existing Conditions, the Archaeological Resources Assessment found that there are no historic or prehistoric archaeological sites within or adjacent to the project site.
 No Native American villages, traditional use areas, contemporary use areas or other features of significance have been identified in or adjacent to the project site.
-Thus, the project site has a low sensitivity for historic and prehistoric archaeological resources.
-No tribes have requested consultation or otherwise indicated the presence or likely presence of TCRs on the site.
 Development of the proposed project would therefore not cause a substantial adverse change in the significance of a tribal cultural resource that is listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k).

-Impact TCR-2:

-The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+Impact TCR-2:The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 (Less than Significant Impact with Mitigation Incorporated)